Gas Pump Skimmers

 Let's look a bit closer at each of the main components.

-The brain is a PIC 18F4550 running at 8MHz and 3.3V.
+The brain is a PIC18F4550 running at 8MHz and 3.3V.
 The 3.3V regulator has a single decoupling cap.
-A very basic configuration and probably able to handle larger voltages like 12V without getting too hot.
+A very basic configuration and could probably handle larger voltages like 12V without getting too hot.